Researchers did a test to see what helped children to best cope with migraines using two popular prescription medications:

 Migraines Safely Alleviated Through Upper Cervical Chiropractic

 One area seeing great success in helping children and adults to cope with migraines is upper cervical chiropractic care.
 This is a unique form of chiropractic that does not involve popping or cracking the spine.
-Rather, technology is used to determine whether or not a person has a misalignment in the bones of the upper neck, as this is often the underlying cause of migraine headaches.
-Misalignments happen easily in children and adults due to trip and fall accidents, sports injuries, vehicle accidents, or any other type of trauma to the head or neck.
+But, it uses technology to determine whether or not a person has a misalignment in the bones of the upper neck, as this is often the underlying cause of migraine headaches.
+Certainly, misalignments happen easily in children and adults due to trip and fall accidents, sports injuries, vehicle accidents, or any other type of trauma to the head or neck.

 Once the misalignment is located, we employ a gentle method to encourage the bones of the neck to move back into place.
-After the underlying problem is fixed, proper blood flow is restored to the brain and migraines may decrease in frequency and severity or even go away completely.
+After that, proper blood flow is restored to the brain and migraines may decrease in frequency and severity or even go away completely.